Dietitian Seasonings &

 Season 2, Episode 9: Are If I knew then what I know now with Amanda Holben, RDN

 Please welcome our guest, Amanda Holben, RDN!
 Amanda is here to tell us what she wishes she had done differently at the beginning of her practice.
-She began her career at Remuda Ranch for several years and at Austin Eating Disorder Center, and eventually moved to Houston and opened her outpatient private practice.
+She began her career at Remuda Ranch for several years and UT Austin as well as private practice in Austin, and eventually moved to Houston and opened her outpatient private practice.
 As she has a wealth of experience, Jill and Meredith ask her- what would you have done differently when you began practicing?
 Amanda wishes she had taken an abnormal psychology class to learn the lingo and have an in-depth view of mental health concerns.
 She also wishes she was more open to learning from clients and not feeling like she has to know the answers to everything.
 Jill explains that each client is an individual and it’s important to see their unique eating disorder traits, and Meredith explains that a messier recovery process is better than temporarily abstaining from behaviors.
 Reflecting on yourself after a session creates growth in the clinician and helps you face the clinician blocks head on.
 Tuning into a client’s non-verbal cues can help build trust and make the client feel heard; it’s important not to ignore non-verbal cues and to bring them into the room.

 Season 2, Episode 10: Mommy and Me with Amanda Holben, RDN